Li Fung Chang

-Li Fung Chang (張麗鳳) is a Taiwanese communications engineer, since 2015 the chief architect of Taiwan's 5G cellular communications network program office in the Ministry of Economic Affairs (Taiwan), and a chair professor of electrical and computer engineering at National Chiao Tung University.
+Li Fung Chang (張麗鳳) is a Taiwanese communications engineer, since 2015 the chief architect of Taiwan's 5G cellular communications network program office in the ministry of economic affairs, and a chair professor of electrical and computer engineering at National Chiao Tung University.

 Education and career

 Chang completed a PhD in 1985 at the University of Illinois Urbana-Champaign, with the dissertation An Information-Theoretic Study of Ratio-Threshold Antijam Techniques supervised by coding theorist Robert McEliece.
 Prior to her current position in Taiwan, she has worked for Telcordia, AT&T Labs, and Broadcom.

 Recognition

 Chang was named a Fellow of the IEEE in 2001, "for contributions to the design and analysis of radio links and networks for wireless voice/data services".